shubhgaur2805/Web-Crawler-Project/README.md

-# Postman Web Scraping Assigment Project
+# Postman Web Scraping Project
 ### Project - Get metadata from API and store in a database.
 ## Problem statement